kshcherban/puppet-docker/README.md

 # puppet-docker
-Puppet module to manage docker server
+Puppet module to manage docker server.
+It installs docker package, manages /etc/default/docker, can setup nginx proxy and configure accesses to it.
+Depends on puppetlabs/apt, tested on Ubuntu 14.04

 Example setup that includes nginx proxy with basic auth.